jmnavarrol/bash-magic-enviro/README.md

 This tool allows you to set isolated and configurable *"Bash environments"* (*"projects"*).

-Once installed and configured, BME will look for a file named **'.bme_project'** each time you change directories for a *"BME project definition"*, which will be *sourced* when found.
+Once installed and configured, BME will look for a file named **'.bme_project'** each time you change directories in the console for a *"BME project definition"*, which will be *sourced* when found.
 Once within a *"BME project"* context, it will also look for a file named **'.bme_env'** at each subdirectory to customize your environment as per its contents, which will also be sourced.

 BME abilities are extended by means of *"BME modules"* either global or project-level.